slm-bj/english-corner/food_discussion.md

 b) snack on - Tonight, I will see a movie.
 At the movie theater, I will snack on popcorn.
 A little hungry, eat a little bit more, but it's not your dinner.

-c) pig out - On friday, I went to a restaurant , the food was so good, I pigged out.
+c) pig out - On Friday, I went to a restaurant , the food was so good, I pigged out.
 Eat a lot of something.

 d) polish off - When you eat even more than pig out.
 Jen polished off her dinner.
 She ate everything.
 Take all the food, there is no food left on her plate.
 You polish it off.
 You polished off the wine.
 There's none left because you ate or drank it all.